 - 6.1.
-The sensitivity of the Pembrokeshire seascape to change was explored for each SCA and was found to be generally high.
-The key sensitive characteristics and features include: - Intricate, complex, rugged, indented natural coast with dramatic headlands and islands eg St David's Head, Skomer, Ramsey Island, Strumble Head, Stackpole Head. - Important focal points along the coast and out to sea including islands, islets, headlands and distinctive sweeping beaches such as Whitesands Bay, Freshwater West and Newport Bay. - Unspoilt hills and backdrops which contribute to seascape character eg Carn Llidi and Mynydd Carningli. - Views from key places such as headlands, coastal hills and the Coast Path. - Open views to an unspoilt sea horizon reinforcing a sense of escape and space to breathe. - Open sea and offshore islands and islets with limited, if any, signs of man. - Small scale, enclosed, views to horizon framed by landform in the many coves and beaches such as Barafundle Bay, Broadhaven, Abereiddi and Newport Bay and also at St Govan's Chapel.
-Any development out to sea within this enclosed view could be particularly disruptive. - Tranquil seascapes where there is little disturbance and signs of development and dark skies. - Remote undeveloped seascapes with wild, highly natural, elemental character such as the islands, north coast south west of Strumble Head and Castlemartin peninsula. - Secluded and tranquil, well treed character of the Daugleddau estuary with its historic quays. - Small scale, traditional historic coastal settlements such as Solva, Abercastle, Porthgain and Newport, and harbours such as Porthclais and Stackpole Quay. - Other coastal conservation areas with dramatic settlement features such as the skyline and harbour of Georgian Tenby. - Presence of coastal and island historic features such as peninsula forts, castles, chapels eg St Govan, monasteries ie Caldey Island, other buildings and structures and other heritage features which have a strong relationship with the coast and sea visually, physically and culturally. - Presence of marine, intertidal and coastal edge habitats with high biodiversity particularly the Skomer Marine Nature Reserve, National Nature Reserves such as Ramsey Island, SACs covering the majority of the coast and out to sea around the Smalls, Carmarthen Bay SPA and coastal SSSIs. - The connections of the area with St David and Giraldus Cambrensis and other historical figures.
+The sensitivity of the Pembrokeshire seascape to change was explored for each Seacsape Character Area and was found to be generally high.
+The key sensitive characteristics and features include: - Intricate, complex, rugged, indented natural coast with dramatic headlands and islands e.g. St David's Head, Skomer, Ramsey Island, Strumble Head, Stackpole Head. - Important focal points along the coast and out to sea including islands, islets, headlands and distinctive sweeping beaches such as Whitesands Bay, Freshwater West and Newport Bay. - Unspoilt hills and backdrops which contribute to seascape character e.g. Carn Llidi and Mynydd Carningli. - Views from key places such as headlands, coastal hills and the Coast Path. - Open views to an unspoilt sea horizon reinforcing a sense of escape and space to breathe. - Open sea and offshore islands and islets with limited, if any, signs of man. - Small scale, enclosed, views to horizon framed by landform in the many coves and beaches such as Barafundle Bay, Broadhaven, Abereiddi and Newport Bay and also at St Govan's Chapel.
+Any development out to sea within this enclosed view could be particularly disruptive. - Tranquil seascapes where there is little disturbance and signs of development and dark skies. - Remote undeveloped seascapes with wild, highly natural, elemental character such as the islands, north coast south west of Strumble Head and the Castlemartin peninsula. - Secluded and tranquil, well treed character of the Daugleddau estuary with its historic quays. - Small scale, traditional historic coastal settlements such as Solva, Abercastle, Porthgain and Newport, and harbours such as Porthclais and Stackpole Quay. - Other coastal conservation areas with dramatic settlement features such as the skyline and harbour of Georgian Tenby. - Presence of coastal and island historic features such as peninsula forts, castles, chapels e.g. St Govan, monasteries i.e. Caldey Island, other buildings and structures and other heritage features which have a strong relationship with the coast and sea visually, physically and culturally. - Presence of marine, intertidal and coastal edge habitats with high biodiversity particularly the Skomer Marine Conservation Zone, National Nature Reserves such as Ramsey Island, Special Areas of Conservation covering the majority of the coast and out to sea around the Smalls, Carmarthen Bay SPA and coastal Sites of Special Scientific Interest.

-These sensitivities are set out in more detail for each SCA informed by the factors influencing sensitivity summarised in Appendix E. This also sets out those factors which tend to detract from sensitivity in some areas.
+- The connections of the area with St David and Giraldus Cambrensis and other historical figures. - 6.2.
+These sensitivities are set out in more detail for each Seascape Character Area informed by the factors influencing sensitivity summarised in Appendix E. This also sets out those factors which tend to detract from sensitivity in some areas.